-Cover page includes (a) complete manuscript title; (b) List all authors’ full names, highest academic degrees, professional titles, affiliations, and locations of affiliations; (c) name and address of the corresponding author, including, telephone number, and e-mail address, ORCID ID and (d) sources of support that require acknowledgment, and a short title of no more than 45 characters (including spaces) for use as a running title.
+Cover page includes (a) complete manuscript title; (b) List of all authors’ full names, highest academic degrees, professional titles, affiliations, and locations of affiliations; (c) Details of the corresponding author – name, address, telephone number, e-mail address, and ORCID ID and (d) sources of support that require acknowledgment, and a running title of not more than 45 characters (including spaces).

 An abstract is required for all categories of manuscripts.
 The content should not have any subheadings.

-For an Original Research article/Case series, the abstract should be structured and divided into five sections: Objective, Material and Methods, Results, Conclusions and Keywords.
-It should not exceed 300 words.
+For an Original Research article/Case series, the abstract should be structured and divided into five sections: Objective, Material and Methods, Results, Conclusions and Keywords, not exceeding 300 words.

 For Systematic reviews and Meta-analysis, the abstract may be unstructured/structured.
-If structured, should be divided into five sections: Objective, Material and Methods, Results, Conclusions and Keywords.
-It should not exceed 300 words.
+If structured, should be divided into five sections: Objective, Material and Methods, Results, Conclusions and Keywords, not exceeding 300 words.

-For Letters/replies to letter, Case reports, Images/videos in hematology and Resident’s corner, the abstract may unstructured (highlighting the salient features shown in the study).
-It should not exceed 100 words.
+For Letters/replies to letter, Case reports, Images/videos in hematology and Resident’s corner, the abstract may be unstructured (highlighting the salient features shown in the study) not exceeding 100 words.

 The abstract must not contain any figures, tables, or references, trade names, or manufacturer’s names.

 Provide three to five keywords at the end of the abstract for all types of articles except for the sections, Letters/reply to the letter, Images/videos in hematology and Resident’s corner.